Historic Preservation Commission Members

 Term Expires May 31, 2025

-Vicki Dar hails from Washington state where she was a Publisher and business owner for 30+ years.
+Vicki Dar hails from Washington state where she was a publisher and business owner for 30+ years.
 She first visited the Hills when her brother moved here in 1976.
 Vicki, and her other half Charles, moved to Deadwood in 2018.
 Her latest endeavor, South Dakota Senior, is a compilation of resources for South Dakota's over-50 community.
 A long lived passion for history can be seen in Vicki's hands-on rehabilitation and extensive research of several homes built in and prior to the early 1900's.
 Currently, Vicki and Charles are lovingly renovating and restoring their home, also known as the historic 1880 home of Deadwood's first female doctor, Flora Stanford.